MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 ---
-title: "Choose Dynamics 365 Finance and Operations data"
+title: Choose Dynamics 365 Finance and Operations data
-description: "Learn how to choose Dynamics 365 Finance and Operations data in Synapse Link for Dataverse and work with Synapse Link and PowerBI" ms.custom: "" ms.date: 05/25/2023 ms.reviewer: "matp"
+description: Learn how to choose Dynamics 365 Finance and Operations data in Synapse Link for Dataverse and work with Synapse Link and Power BI. ms.custom: "" ms.date: 05/25/2023 ms.reviewer: "matp"